jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?
 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?

 It's all very confusing and emotional.
 Yet we all have to pick an answer.
 After all, you, me, and everyone else are the player god.
 Wouldn't it be cool if a philosophy helped us decide between good and bad politics?
-It is cool, it's calming to understand politics.
 Helping people understand why there's so much hate in our politics is one reason I wrote this book.
-But the bigger reason I did was to create Main Street's new philosophy.
+But my main motivation is creating Main Street's new philosophy.
 One that bypasses today's "current events" news cycle, and makes us take hold of the new digital levers of power.
 Because only when we control our own fates, will we finally enjoy the greater freedom, dignity, productivity, and happiness, of the glorious Internet Age.

-## Your Politics Is Hard to See Because You Are Changing
+## Politics Are a Moving Target Because You’re the One Who’s Moving

 We create philosophies to organize civilization.
-Philosophy's high ideals of a "just and good society" get everyone literally on the same page.
+Philosophy's high ideals of a "just and good society" get everyone on the same page.
 There are always plenty of theories to choose from.
-The player god must pick one that empowers its members to use modern technology to solve real-life problems.
+The player god—we, collectively—  must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then we society live a good life.

 When a player in Anno 1800 upgrades technology, we can see the changes.
-Installing a sewer, damning a river, building a road, is very obvious.
+Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

 For example, we all believe in a philosophy of "Life, liberty, and the pursuit of happiness."
-But what does that mean in everyday life?
-Giving people political guidelines is why we invented ideologies.
+But what does that mean in everyday life? ?
+We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
-Eaches doctrine supports "Life, liberty, and the pursuit of happiness." but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or gun-rights.
+Each ideology supports "Life, liberty, and the pursuit of happiness." but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or gun-rights.
+Supposedly we all want the same thing—life, liberty, health, happiness, and prosperity—right?
+What differs is our approach.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ThickSecondaryChrysomelid' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-That's a "tech tree" of new technologies, tools, and philosophy upgrades.
-All games use them to give the player the choice of which to use in their game.
-Just like improving our technology, we also upgrade our philosophy with a "click."
-It's just so damn hard to see because it's our minds that are evolving.
+The video above shows a “tech tree” of new technologies, tools, and philosophy upgrades.
+All games use them to give the player the choice of which elements to use in their game.
+In the real world, just like improving our technology, we also upgrade our philosophy with a “click.”
+Again: it’s just so damn hard to see because it’s our minds that are evolving.

 The point is, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one parent cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.
-We live inside the game of civilization, and inside this game, we develop in ages.
+We live inside our own game of civilization, and inside this game, we develop in ages.
 At the dawn of a new age, a wealthy establishment always fights idealistic inventors.
 Both want their philosophy to click with the people and become the ruling philosophy of society.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.

 And here is when everyone on Main Street makes a big choice.

 Does the regular person help the protagonists evolve civilization by reaching for modern tools, or help the antagonists hold back progress by following old lifestyles and rules?

-If you stay out of the fight, you support the establishment keep things the way they are and are thus what's computer games call a "non-playing character".
-Which means you're essentially an extra watching your civilization as if it was a movie you can't control.
-But, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization and helping society evolve.
+If you stay out of the fight, you support the establishment by keeping things the way they are and are thus what computer games call a “non-playing character”.
+Which means you’re essentially an extra watching your civilization as if it was a movie you can’t control.
+That’s your choice, remember.
+If you grab hold of the new levers of power and upgrade society, you’re a player god, playing the game of civilization and helping society evolve.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The people who control Industrial Age technology are fighting them off with things like copyright laws, non-disclosure agreements, and political lobbying.
-And the people on Main Street have a choice; do they step up to help the heroes?
+The war has arrived to the homefront.
+People of Main Street, do you step up to help the heroes?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

-A bit heavy to pull on your parental heartstrings, but it's true.
+A bit heavy to pull on your parental heartstrings, but it’s true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-Evil things like debt, depression, disease, and war only stay away if we keep evolving our technology and philosophy.
+We can keep evil things like debt, depression, disease, and war at bay only if we keep evolving our technology and philosophy to be up to par.

-Don't worry.
+Don’t worry.
 We can finish the Internet Age upgrade.
-The people only need to believe in a new philosophy that turns us all into player gods.
+People only need to believe in a new philosophy that teaches us our innate power as player gods.
 My job is to make it click.

 ## We Upgrade our Politics Now, or We Lose the Game

-Politics is quite emotional today.
+Politics is currently quite emotional.
 Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners fucking hate each other.
 And many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad "because the other side is ruining everything!" kind of way.

-Let's get some perspective.
+Let’s get some perspective.
 Today, regular people are increasingly unhappy.
-We pick an ideology to help us.
+To cope, we pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property can't be mass-produced or redistributed.
-Digital books, paperwork, audio, and video is automatically both.
+Digital books, paperwork, audio, and video are automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.
 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
 Their choir forms around demands for climate justice, diversity indoctrination, and free college schooling.

-Fascism and communism (thankfully) died decades ago.
-Meaning few people in Western societies call _themselves_ fascist or communist.
+In our communities, nationwide fascism and communism (thankfully) died decades ago.
+Meaning few people in Western societies call themselves fascist or communist.
 Left and Right call their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing us to better ourselves (as Conservatives demand).
-Left and Right need to keep their believers in the choir singing against "the other side."
+Left and Right need to keep their believers in the choir singing against “the other side.”
 Fighting phantoms distract the people with great television.

-Spectacular entertainment is their plan.
-Left and Right don't want regular people to become player gods of the Internet Age.
+Their strategy?
+Spectacular entertainment.
+Left and Right don’t want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
-When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
-The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.
+When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up “Breaking News!
+The Other Side Is Ruining Our Country!” to distract their believers from the fact both Left and Right are out of date.
 Blockbuster sequels and remakes do the same thing when they jack up special effects because their stories no longer connect with Main Street.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Left/Right politics (both sides) is why we're increasingly unhappy._

-The answer to hateful ideologies is to upgrade our philosophy.
+The answer to countering hateful ideologies is to upgrade our philosophy.
 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war was fought during the Science Age between the kingdoms of Europe.
 Politics hadn't upgraded yet, so Europe was run by powerful nobility who still justified their rule using the Medieval Age philosophy of "nobles divine right to rule."

 When Main Street demanded a better life, the ruling philosophy only had two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "holy" kings.
 One author summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 The Thirty Years War was extremely brutal.
 One in five Europeans died from it.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off, and their problem was actually all kings.
-So, philosophers wrote a new philosophy of Democracy, and it wasn't long until ordinary people put it in place as their new ruling philosophy.
-As player gods, they fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more afterward.
+So, philosophers wrote an upgraded philosophy of Democracy, and it wasn't long until ordinary people adopted it as their new ruling philosophy.
+As player gods, these people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more such uprisings afterward.

 The hatred between Catholics and Protestants should sound scarily similar to the relationship between Left and Right ideologies today.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Neither Right or Left can see or admit; they're both very similar because both are way behind the times in our modern age.